-20% 1. a common method of treatment is opposed lateral brain fields with collimator angles, couch angles, and a PA electron field 20% 2.
-The main concern is protecting the lenses 20% 3. a major concern is not overdosing the spinal cord at the junction of brain and spine fields 20% 4. using a 5 mm gap for the junction with three junction shifts produces a fairly uniform dose across the junction.
+20% 1. a common method of treatment is opposed lateral brain fields with couch angles, and a electron field 20% 2.
+The main concern is protecting the lenses to reduce the risk of catarac 20% 3. a major concern is not overdosing the spinal cord at the junction of brain and spir 20% 4. using a 5 mm gap for the junction with three junction shifts produces a very unifor dose across the junction.
 20% 5.
-Prone is preferred over supine because one cannot verify the junction if supin
+Prone is preferred over supine because one cannot verify the junction if supine.